lcristian34/Pest-Store/README.md

 ## Pest Store
-> List three items that can be added to a cart and it displays the final cost of purchase/
+> List three items that can be added to a cart and it displays the final cost of purchase.

 ![](header.png)